Majara Residence: Hormuz Island

 Hormuz used to be the name of a historic port in mainland Iran before circa 1300, located on important trade routes, whose ruler moved it to the Island of Hormuz, 8 kilometers off the mainland, to found the new port of Hormuz out of the reach of robbers.
 Once again, it became a thriving trade center in the region.
 Its decline started with the Portuguese occupation of the island circa 1500.
-Later taken back by Iran's Shah Abbas, it never reached the success of the past.
+Later taken back by Iran's Abbas the Great, it never reached the success of the past.
 Today it is inhabited by around 6000 people whose main occupation is fishing.
-Most of the island is arid and uninhabited and the economy is fragile.
+Most of the island is arid and uninhabited, and the economy is fragile.
 In the media, the name of the island is strongly connected to the strait of Hormuz, a strategic oil transit chokepoint that is often a site of tension between the Iranian government and the Western powers.
-The island has rich natural features and geology and some of the island's coastlines are nature reserves.
-This small island with an area of 42 square kilometers offers a great variety of attractive mountainous and seaside landscapes.

 Tourism development in recent years

-According to research, ecological, geographical, and cultural resources of the Hormuz island are potentials for its development as an ecotourism and geotourism destination.
-Since 2009 through an annual land art event, tourists and nature-lovers started to rediscover the somewhat forgotten island.
+According to research, ecological, geographical, and cultural resources of Hormuz Island are potentially suitable for its development as an ecotourism and geotourism destination.
+Since 2009, through an annual land art event, tourists and nature-lovers started to rediscover the somewhat forgotten island.
 During this annual event called the Soil Carpet of Hormuz, in a coast 5 kilometers outside the boundaries of Hormuz city towards the west, a large area of 1300 square meters was covered with the ochre of various colors naturally existing in the island, tracing a pattern similar to that of a carpet but in a much larger scale, and therefore every year a carpet was “woven” using sand with the participation of artists and people.
 Today Hormuz is one of the most visited Iranian islands in the Persian Gulf despite lacking touristic infrastructure.

 The last Soil Carpet Event was held in 2014.
 Six years later in 2020, Majara residence was completed in the location of the campsite next to the soil carpet coast, with the participation of the Soil Carpet Event organizers, investors from Tehran, and the local people of Hormuz.